Birth Injury Recreational Activities

 The world of sports is changing to become more inclusive of children with disabilities and special needs.

 Adaptive sports allow children with birth injuries to participate with reasonable accommodations.
-For example, a swimmer with cerebral palsy may be given two swimming lanes for additional mobility during a competition.
+For example, a swimmer with cerebral palsy (CP) may be given two swimming lanes for additional mobility during a competition.
 Wheelchair basketball has also become extremely popular.
 It offers children with cerebral palsy a new way to participate in the game, along with other adaptations that can be made for shooting and dribbling.

 Children with brachial plexus palsy, or Erb’s palsy, can participate in a wider range of sports.
 There are even children with brachial plexus palsy who have gone on to become successful gymnasts.